Amazon bids to buy TikTok as deadline looms, New York Times reports

-Amazon.com has put in a last-minute offer to buy all of short-form video app TikTok, the New York Times reported on Wednesday, citing three people familiar with the bid.
+Amazon.com has put in a last-minute bid to buy TikTok, the New York Times reported on Wednesday, citing three people familiar with the offer, days ahead of a deadline the short-form video app is staring at to find a non-Chinese buyer or face a U.S. ban.

-U.S. President Donald Trump will consider on Wednesday a final proposal related to TikTok ahead of an April 5 deadline for the app to find a non-Chinese buyer or face a ban in the country, a White House official told Reuters on Tuesday.
+U.S. President Donald Trump is expected to discuss TikTok's fate at an Oval Office meeting on Wednesday and consider a final proposal related to the app, a White House official told Reuters on Tuesday.

-ByteDance and TikTok did not immediately respond to Reuters' requests for comment, and Amazon declined to respond.

 Various parties who have been involved in the talks do not appear to be taking Amazon's bid seriously, the New York Times said.